-Fired ‘Law & Order: SVU’ Spin-Off Writer Craig Gore Wants A Second Chance: ‘I Am Ashamed’
+Fired ‘Law & Order: SVU’ Spinoff Writer Craig Gore Wants A Second Chance: ‘I Am Ashamed’

 — Eric Haywood (@EricHaywood) June 2, 2020

-The spin-off Gore would have worked on is the upcoming series focused on Christopher Meloni’s popular Law & Order: SVU character Elliot Stabler.
+The spinoff Gore would have worked on is the upcoming series focused on Christopher Meloni’s popular Law & Order: SVU character Elliot Stabler.
 His previous writing credits include S.W.A.T. and Chicago P.D.
 Along with overseeing the Law & Order franchise, Wolf also helms the Chicago universe.

 After his volatile social media posts came to light, Wolf quickly took action and fired Gore, saying he would not “tolerate” that behavior.
 Gore’s posts were made in response to the worldwide protests against police brutality and systemic racism that broke out after George Floyd’s death.